Painting on Cookies

 Glaze-based paint

-Glaze-based paints need to be cleaned with high-strength alcohol like cake decorator’s alcohol (also known as rose spirit) or Everclear.
+Glaze-based paints need to be cleaned up with cake decorator’s alcohol (also known as rose spirit) or Everclear.
 Vodka generally isn’t strong enough.

-Use your fingers to shape the bristles of the brush back into shape while they’re still damp, then lay them flat on a cloth or paper towel to dry.
+Use your fingers to shape the bristles of the brush while they’re still damp, then lay them flat on a cloth or paper towel to dry.

-To clean the paint palette, wipe out the remaining paint with paper towels (you can let it dry out a bit first if you like) then clean them with a paper towel dipped in alcohol.
+To clean the paint palette, wipe out the remaining paint with paper towels (you can let it dry out a bit first if you like), then clean it with a paper towel dipped in alcohol.
 I usually give them an extra wash with some dish soap afterwards, then rinse and let them dry.

 Water-based paint/Gel-colour paint